ietf-llc/ietf-privacy-statement-consultation/README.md

+NOTE: This is the README for the latest-updates-from-consultation branch which describes the latest changes in this branch and not the changes that were described when this consultation started.

 The IETF Administration LLC has reviewed the IETF Privacy Statement [1] and proposes to introduce a new version [2].
 The main reasons for this are to support the introduction of web analytics, to support the collection of demographic data in surveys and to make the whole statement more legally compliant, easier to read and clearer to understand.
 This new version contains the following changes, which have been reviewed by our privacy counsel:

 1. Significant reordering, moving of text and changing of headings, with minimal change in meaning, in order to make the statement clearer and easier to understand.

-2. The scope statement has changed from covering the IETF/IRTF/IAB to identifying the specific groups that can legally be considered data controllers in various data protection regimes, namely the LLC, IESG, IAB, IRSG and RFC Editor, and being clear that their activities form a single privacy context.
-The scope uses "IETF" as a collective term for all these groups, even though that is not structurally accurate, as attempting to convey accurate structure in this statement is too complex. "_This statement sets out the privacy and data protection policy of the following related organizations and groups: the IETF Administration LLC ("LLC"); the Internet Engineering Steering Group ("IESG"); the Internet Architecture Board ("IAB"); the Internet Research Steering Group ("IRSG"); and the RFC Editor (each a "Party"), which are collectively referred to in this policy as  the Internet Engineering Task Force ("IETF") and whose activities constitute a single privacy context._"
+2. The scope statement has changed from simply listing the IETF/IRTF/IAB to identifying the specific groups that can legally be considered data controllers in various data protection regimes, namely the LLC, IESG, IAB, IRSG and RFC Editor, and being clear that their activities form a single privacy context.
+The scope uses "IETF/IRTF/IAB" as a collective term for all these groups, even though that is not the plainest English possible, as that is needed to convey accurate structure in this statement. "_This statement sets out the privacy and data protection policy of the following related organizations and groups: the Internet Engineering Steering Group (“IESG”) representing the IETF; the Internet Research Steering Group ("IRSG") representing the IRTF; the Internet Architecture Board ("IAB"); and the common supporting organizations of the IETF Administration LLC ("LLC") and the RFC Editor, which are collectively referred to in this policy as the IETF/IRTF/IAB and individually as a Party and whose combined activities constitute a single privacy context._"

 3. The existing version contains a number of references to the Internet Society (ISOC) given the legal structure that existed before the creation of the IETF Administration LLC.
 Those references have all been removed as data will no longer be shared with ISOC and a statement added for the avoidance of doubt: "_For the avoidance of doubt, this policy does not apply to the Internet Society ("ISOC") and its activities and practices constitute a separate privacy context.
 ISOC should be regarded as a third-party for the purposes of this policy._"